Carrots have been a favored veggie request in the garden this year along with many inquiries on growing tips & different varieties.

 You can also leave them in the ground for a little bit and eat them as you go if you are short on storage space.

 We always grow our tried and true Yaya carrots to ensure we have a solid carrot stock.
-Yet, we do have a separate section in the garden for a little experimenting with other varieties.
-I encourage you to add the rainbow to your carrot garden and play with the tastes and colors of the carrot family.
+But we also have a separate section in the garden for a little experimenting with other varieties.
+I encourage you to add the rainbow to your garden and play with the tastes and colors of the carrot family.

 ONE LAST THING

-One thing we tend to forget is that we can use several parts of the plants in the garden.
-Let’s not also forget that the tops of the carrots can be used as a garnish, whipping up a delicious chimichurri, or thrown in your soup stocks!
+Many garden-grown plants can be used in multiple ways, so the whole plant is providing for us.
+Let’s not forget that the tops of the carrots can be used as a garnish, whipping up a delicious chimichurri or pesto, or thrown in your soup stocks!